codeforamerica/CutePets/README.md

 #### Petharbor
 We're scraping info from Petharbor to make our Twitter bot.

+1. Search on [petharbor.com](http://www.petharbor.com) for a shelter in your town.
-1. Find the petharbor shelter id.
-The shelter id can be found near the end of the url, before the pet id, when    clicking on the short link for a pet through petharbor.com. i.e. the shelter id in [http://www.petharbor.com/pet.asp?uaid=BRKL.A034281](http://www.petharbor.com/pet.asp?uaid=BRKL.A034281) is BRKL.
+2. Find the petharbor shelter id.
+The shelter id can be found near the end of the url, before the pet id, when clicking on the short link for a pet through petharbor.com. i.e. the shelter id in [http://www.petharbor.com/pet.asp?uaid=BRKL.A034281](http://www.petharbor.com/pet.asp?uaid=BRKL.A034281) is `BRKL`.
 2. Figure out which pet types your shelter has.
 Do a search on [petharbor.com](http://www.petharbor.com) narrowed down by your shelter.
 It should be `cat` `dog` or `others`.
 3. We'll need this info in a few minutes, keep it around.

 #### Make a new cute Twitter account
-We'll make a new twitter account for the cutepets bot we want to make, then we'll set up the 'bot' side of things.
+First we'll make a new twitter account, then we'll set up the 'bot' side of things.

 1. Create a [twitter account](https://twitter.com/signup) with the user name you'd like to have stream your pet tweets
 2. Add your phone number.
 If your phone number ia already attached to your personal Twitter account, you've got two options: